 Babies that need to be held and constantly rocked and shushed have often had a traumatic or shocking / surprising delivery.
 They may have had head irritation through instrument delivery but surprisingly they may have had a very fast delivery that has that has put them into a state of stress or anxiety, a bit like having too many coffee’s for an adult.
 They are often very light sleepers, or jumpy and need swaddling.
 I have found that babies that have been exposed to some sort of stress around or just before delivery can be like this too.
 Babies that have had a planned C-section are particularly like this.

 The delivery these babies have had is usually quite long and they may have got stuck or even been very low down and engaged for a longtime prior to the actual delivery.
 All it means is that they have spent a long time with their head having contractions on as they curve down the birth canal.
 They have basically stayed in this compressed shape.
 This can make them cranky and upset and not sleep.
 They may not like laying down on their back.
-It is much better when these babies are nice a soft and more relaxed and calm in your arms, which cranial osteopathy can help with.
+It is much better when these babies are nice a soft and more relaxed and calm in your arms.

 So many parents nick name their baby a “Little Frog”.
 These babies have their knees up all the time and want to be on your shoulder with their knees tucked up and under.
 If you put them on their back their legs come up and can even drop to the side so they lay on their side.